 - If title is given to the University, issues one special white tag per assets to the department to place over the yellow Federal / Agency tag.
 This tag will say PRIOR FEDERAL AGENCY ASSET, NOW UNIVERSITY PROPERTY.

-- (and the department) Resolve all inventory adjustments, liability determinations, and other property issues before the contract is closed.
+- Works with department to resolve all inventory adjustments, liability determinations, and other property issues before the contract is closed.